evanli05/top-cs-conference-tag-cloud/docs/DEVELOPMENT.md

 ### Abstract Fetching System

 **Overview:**
-The project uses a two-tier approach to enrich paper data with abstracts, combining the speed of batch processing with comprehensive fallback coverage.
+The project uses a three-tier approach to enrich paper data with abstracts, supporting both DOI-based papers and OpenReview-based conferences.
+The system automatically detects the paper source and uses the appropriate API.

 **Why Abstracts?**
 - Improves keyword extraction quality